holacracyone/Holacracy-Constitution/Holacracy-Constitution.md

 You cannot exert control or cause a material impact within a Domain delegated to another Role within your Circle or any Super-Circle of your Circle, or one owned by another sovereign entity, unless you have their permission.
 You may ask for permission directly, or you may announce your intent to take a specific action and invite anyone with a relevant Domain to object.
 If no one does within a reasonable timeframe, then, while taking that specific action, you have permission to impact any Domains owned by any Role in the Organization that your announcement reached.
 If your announcement was in writing, you may assume it reached anyone who customarily processes messages in the communication channel you used.
 A Policy may further modify or constrain this process.

-#### 2.1.3 Don't Dispose of Resources
+#### 2.1.3 Don't Dispose of Assets

-While energizing your Role, you may not dispose of any significant property or spend any tangible resources of the Organization, nor may you significantly limit any rights of the Organization, unless you are authorized to do so by a Role or Policy with the explicit authority to allow it.
-This even applies to property, rights, and tangible resources within Domains assigned to your Role.
+While energizing your Role, you may not spend any money or dispose of any significant property of the Organization, nor may you significantly limit any rights of the Organization, unless you are authorized to do so by a Role or Policy with the explicit authority to allow it.
+This even applies to property, rights, and other assets within Domains assigned to your Role.

 ### 2.2 Responsibilities of Role Leads